Management & Board

 Prior to FTV, Eric served as Director of Online Services at myCFO, a startup wealth management firm.
 He has held several positions at Netscape/AOL, including management of Netscape’s Personal Finance Channel and product management for the Netscape Navigator browser prior to the acquisition by AOL.
 He also has worked at Microsoft and McKinsey & Company.

 He received an AB summa cum laude in economics with additional focus in computer science from Harvard College and an MBA from the Stanford Graduate School of Business, where he was an Arjay Miller Scholar.
 Eric is also a CFA Charterholder.

-Max received his Master of Business Administration from The Wharton School at the University of Pennsylvania, and a Bachelor of Commerce degree from Queen’s University in Canada.
+Joe earned his Master of Business Administration from The Wharton School at the University of Pennsylvania and a Bachelor of Arts from Stanford University, where he was a President’s Scholar.

 He was also a member of the men’s varsity tennis team at Stanford.